qzdark/wwebjs.dev-guide/src/guide/v2/installation/README.md

 After installing Node, you can now run commands in your console.
 We recommend using [npm](https://www.npmjs.com/), but you can use both [Yarn](https://yarnpkg.com/) and [pnpm](https://pnpm.io/) as package manager.
 However, we support all package managers in the guide.

 Let's get started.
 Open your terminal in your folder and give your project a name, as well as version and more.

-You have to run this command to do this.
+Execute this command in your terminal.

 <code-group>
 <code-block title="npm" active>